MarcLlobet/MarcLlobet.github.io/README.md

 - Project and repository data is fetched from my github repositories using the GitHub API.
 This ensures the portfolio always displays up-to-date information about public projects, languages, and demos.
 - I used a .github/preview.png naming convention for images of each project.
+- About section displays github user bio

 ## TODOs
 - Improve CI.
 Add a workflow_dispatch option
+- See how to trigger deploys from other githu pages updates
 - Add precommit hooks with husky
 - Update the design system with components and documention and deploy it
 - Add user and e2e testing